giorgiop94/digital-garden/_notes/coordination failures - multipolar traps (Moloch).md

 	- find a common denominator to many different problems
 	- realize that no one wants the final outcome, but we end up with it
 - the frame of a God stands for and simplifies an underlying emergent dynamic in human systems

+### dealing with Moloch
+- races to the top
+	- Tesla, creating a market race to make better electric cars
+- "*beat it without becoming it*"
+	- aware and literate about the games of power, but not using the,

 ---